-This procedure describes how to onboard a Firepower Threat Defense (FTD) device using a registration key.
+This procedure describes how to onboard a Firepower Threat Defense (FTD) version 6.6+ device using a registration key.
 This method is the recommended way of onboarding the FTD device to CDO and is beneficial if your FTD is assigned an IP address using DHCP.
 If that IP address changes for some reason, your FTD remains connected to CDO.
 Additionally, your FTD can have an address on your local area network, and as long as it can access the outside network, it can be onboarded to CDO using this method.

 Warning: If you already have a SecureX or Cisco Threat Response (CTR) account, you will need to merge your CDO account and SecureX/CTR account in order for your devices to be registered with SecureX.
 Until your accounts are merged, you will not be able to see your device’s events in SecureX or benefit from other SecureX features.
 We strongly recommend merging your accounts before you create a CDO module in SecureX.
 Your accounts can be merged through the SecureX portal.
 See Merge Accounts for instructions.